atiq-cs/cpp/README.md

 To note about the CLs,
 - CL above are based on Visual Studio 2022 (around 2023-01).
 - Linker includes some OS specific libraries which might not be necessary for cross-platform C++ projects.
+- CL is simplified based on file name or paths without space.
+Those strings need to be surrounded by quotes when space is present in them.

 **Debug Builds**